 Alcohol and cocaine

-A common but particularly dangerous partnership, alcohol and cocaine together increase the risk of heart attacks and fits and even sudden death.
+Taking alcohol and cocaine together increase the risk of heart attacks and fits and even sudden death.
 The two drugs interact to produce a highly toxic substance in your liver called cocaethylene.
 It can increase the depressive effects of alcohol, making your reaction to the cocaine stronger.
 You’re also more likely to be aggressive with cocaethylene in your system.

 Cocaethylene takes longer to get out of your system than either the alcohol or the cocaine, subjecting your heart and liver to a longer period of stress.
-Mixing alcohol and cocaine can be fatal up to 12 hours after you’ve taken it.5 6
+Mixing alcohol and cocaine can be fatal up to 12 hours after you’ve taken it.5,6

 Alcohol and ecstasy (MDMA)